Shearer West

 Shearer Carroll West is a British-American art-historian and university administrator serving as the Vice-Chancellor of the University of Leeds since 2024.
-She was the Vice-Chancellor of the University of Nottingham from 2017 to 2024, where she oversaw a 10% decline in Student Satisfaction according to the National Student Survey.
+She was the Vice-Chancellor of the University of Nottingham from 2017 to 2024.

 Early life and education

 West was raised in a small town in southwest Virginia.
 Her father worked as a factory floor supervisor, and her mother was a high school teacher.
 West was the first in her family to attend university.
 West holds a B.A. in art history and English from the College of William & Mary, in Virginia, and a Ph.D.
 (1986) in art history, specializing in European art and visual culture from the University of St Andrews.
 Her dissertation supervisors were Martin Kemp and Robin Spencer.

 Biography and career

 West began her career in academic publishing, working as an editor for the Grove Dictionary of Art.
 She then transitioned to her first academic appointment at the University of Leicester, where she began to focus her research on portraiture and visual culture within European contexts.
 Her early scholarly contributions laid the foundation for her ongoing research interests in the relationship between art and social identity.

 In 1996, West moved to the University of Birmingham to serve as Head of the Department of History of Art.
 During this period, she conducted research that would eventually be published in works such as Fin de Siècle: Art and Society in an Age of Uncertainty, a book that examined the cultural anxieties and artistic innovations of the late 19th and early 20th centuries.
 This work, along with her other publications, explored themes of societal change and the role of the visual arts in shaping cultural narratives.
-In 2000, West’s academic contributions were recognized with a personal chair at Birmingham, elevating her to the rank of full professor.
+In 2000, West's academic contributions were recognized with a personal chair at Birmingham, elevating her to the rank of full professor.
 Subsequently, she expanded her responsibilities to include Head of the School of Historical Studies and, briefly, Acting Head of the College of Arts and Law.

 In 2008, West was appointed Director of Research at the Arts and Humanities Research Council (AHRC), where she chaired the Research Directors Group for Research Councils UK.
 In this capacity, she directed efforts to foster interdisciplinary and collaborative research within the arts and humanities.
 Her role at AHRC marked a shift in her career toward research management and policy development, although she continued her own scholarship in art history, focusing on themes such as German art and cultural identity.
 Her book The Visual Arts in Germany 1897-1940: Utopia and Despair was published during this time, analyzing how visual arts in Germany reflected the sociopolitical climate leading up to World War II.